 Why do you believe it’s not working?

-With that knowledge in hand, I wanted to share some of the reasons I have discovered over the reasons which tend to be the tipping point for many organizations to drop kick what they have and embark on a new nonprofit software for there 501c3 or 501c6 organization.
+With that knowledge in hand, we wanted to share some of the reasons we have discovered over the reasons which tend to be the tipping point for many organizations to drop kick what they have and embark on a new nonprofit software for there 501c3 or 501c6 organization.

 Top 10 Reasons For Non Profit Software Failure